Advanced Aikido strategy offers you a systematic plan of action.

 Other attacks may be less physical, but can still damage you in a more subtle way.
 With feints and jabs that are not committed attacks, there is no reason to over-react.
 Just use correct distance, parry and be prepared for their full on attack, if it comes!

 If someone has grabbed hold of you, how did you allow that to happen?
 Anyway, don't resist, this just gives them more to grip onto.
 Just relax, feel for an opening, and use it to break their balance.

 There is also the sucker punch, with no reasoning behind it.
 You may try to compliment someone, and they take it the wrong way and just explode an attack.
-If you respect all other people, and are careful what you say, and how you say it, then this is much less likely to happen.
+If you respect all other people, and are careful what you say, and how you say it, then this is less likely.

 In advanced aikido strategy, you are dealing with movement of energy, rather than solid power.
 So there is always a way to avoid direct energy and lead it to a safer place.

-How many Aikido Shihan, Instructors, or students have you met, that have had a street fight lately?
+How many Instructors, or students have you met, that have had a street fight lately?

 Not many right!

 So, it appears that just by learning Aikido, it turns us into reasonable human beings.